digger1213/CruiserImproved/THUNDERSTORE.md

 - \[Client\] Fix weedkiller being able to shrink the Cruiser's bounding box.
 - \[Client\] Fix items dropping through the Cruiser when standing in the back.
 - \[Client\] Fix some parts of the Cruiser like the driver seat and exhaust smoke remaining after destruction.
+- \[Client\] Fix items being unscannable when placed in the Cruiser.

 ### Feedback